Home Topics Service Level Agreement What is an SLA (service level agreement)?

 Components of SLAs

-SLAs will vary by company, product and the specific business needs of each organization, but most SLAs contain similar key features:
+SLAs vary by company, product and the specific business needs of each organization, but most SLAs contain similar features.
+Key components include:

 Overview

-An overview section introduces the agreement and its most basic features, like the parties involved, a broad outline of the services to be provided, and the start date and duration of the agreement.
+An overview section introduces the agreement and its most basic features, such as the parties involved, a broad outline of the services to be provided, and the start date and duration of the agreement.

 Description of services

 This section delineates the specific services provided and all related details.
-It will include information on service delivery, turnaround times for deliverables, maintenance schedules, relevant dependencies and any other relevant information.
+It includes information on service delivery, turnaround times for deliverables, maintenance schedules, relevant dependencies and any other relevant information.
 This section should provide a thorough accounting of all factors and circumstances.

 Stakeholder breakdown

-A stakeholder section lists all parties involved in the agreement, what their roles and responsibilities are and how each can be contacted.
-A primary contact will often be designated as the goto contact for reporting end-user issues.
+A stakeholder section lists all parties involved in the agreement, what their roles and responsibilities are and how to contact them.
+A primary contact is often designated as the go-to contact for reporting end-user issues.

 Performance tracking and reporting

-A performance section details the service availability and service performance standards to be maintained, and what key performance indicators (KPIs) will be used to measure performance.
+A performance section details the agreed upon service availability and service performance standards, and what metrics will be used to measure performance.
 This is usually defined within a service level objective (SLO)—an agreement within an SLA that establishes an agreed-upon performance target for a particular service over a period of time.

 It often includes a workflow outlining how information will be collected and shared with stakeholders.
-Both performance levels, and the metrics used to gauge performance, should be carefully considered by all parties, as they are central to the entire agreement.
+All parties should carefully consider both the performance levels and the metrics used to gauge performance, because they are central to the entire agreement.

 Exclusions